franz-dc/react-multi-search/README.md

   - Defaults to `false`.
   - Show categories that have no items.
   - This is only used when `categorizer` is provided.

+- `shouldInitialize`

+  - `boolean`
+  - Defaults to `true`.
+  - Control whether the hook should initialize or not.
+  - This is useful when you want to delay the initialization of the hook until the data is ready.

 - `caseSensitive`